meenumathew/Data-Analysis-of-Cross-sectional-MRI-in-Young-Middle-Aged-Nondemented-and-Demented-Older-Adults/README.md

 Among the 3 aspects of big data such as volume, velocity and variety, I tried two consider two factors (volume and velocity) for choosing data set.
 The selected data set is real time data collected from Open Access Series of Imaging Studies (OASIS).

+# II.
+Data Exploration, Processing, Cleaning and/or Integration

+After collecting the data, I did some more filtering to get only the interested data (drop irrelevant data) and also deleted duplicated entries.
+Here I considered the most important parameter Clinical Dementia Rate (CDR) against normal Whole Brain Volume (nWBV).
+The CDR Dementia Staging Instrument in one aspect is a 5-point scale used to characterize six domains of cognitive and functional performance applicable to Alzheimer disease and related dementias: Memory, Orientation, Judgment & Problem Solving, Community Affairs, Home & Hobbies, and Personal Care.
+This score is useful for characterizing and tracking a patient's level of impairment/dementia:

+0 = Normal
+0.5 = Very Mild Dementia
+1 = Mild Dementia
+2 = Moderate Dementia
+3 = Severe Dementia

+Reference [1]

+Before starting to visualize the data, I classified the data in accordance with NOIR.
+Here both CDR and nWBV are ratio, also CDR has ordinal data.
+Because a density plot visualises the distribution of data over a continuous interval or time period.[2], I opted this one for visualising the different orders of CDR v/s nWBV.
+By analysing the data of CDR vs nWBV, I could find that nWBW decreases as CDR level increases.
+Then my curiosity tends me to check if any correlation exists between NWBV with years of education, social economy status, gender and age.
+And so, I start to plot the graph of them.

+First, I plot the graph, that shows the relation between Age and nWBV, because both are ratios, I opted scattered plot graph and also added regression line to illustrates the negative corelation between Age and nWBV.
+Also, I opted red colour to highlight the regression line.

+Then I thought if does gender has any effect on nWBV.
+Here both data are quantitative and also, I need to see, how probability density of gender related to nWBV.
+So, I visualised the density plot of nWBV and reached the conclusion that females are healthier than male in given data set because females have higher nWBV values than males but we cannot give strong statement based on this small sample space.

+Next, I start to analyse nWBV against the social economy status and nWBV v/s years of Education.
+But sadly, I couldn't understand much from these plots to certainly say that both SES and EDEC has an influence on nWBV scores.
+But years of education between 12 and 18 has slightly greater nWBV.